-Reading Endorsement Program:
+Reading Endorsement curriculum overview:

 Courses in this program will enhance and broaden both reading specific knowledge and other responsibilities encountered by the classroom teacher, resource teacher, and reading specialist.
 All candidates in this program must pass the Praxis exam for Reading Specialist.

-Courses for the Reading Endorsement Program:
+Courses for the Reading Endorsement program:

 - ED 655 Foundations of Literacy (3)